-1 The outboard must be secured to the transom with the four 1/2 inch diameter mounting bolts and locknuts (provided).
+The outboard must be secured to the transom with the four 1/2 inch diameter mounting bolts and locknuts provided with the outboard.
 Install two bolts thru the upper set of holes and two bolts thru the lower set of holes.